 If you're required to e-file with the IRS, you're also required to e-file for Oregon.
 We accept calendar year, fiscal year, short year, and amended electronic corporation tax returns utilizing the IRS Modernized e-file platform (MeF).
-Beginning January 2019, we'll accept e-filed returns for tax year 2018, and will continue accepting returns for 2017 and 2016.
+Beginning January 2020, we'll accept e-filed returns for tax year 2019, and will continue accepting returns for 2018 and 2017.
 Your tax return software also allows you to make electronic payments when e-filing your original return.

-Note: A paper return filed by a corporation required to electronically file its Oregon corporation tax return may be rejected, unless a waiver request has been approved by the department prior to the filing of the paper return.
+Note: Your paper return may be rejected if you're required to electronically file your Oregon corporation tax return, unless a waiver request has been approved by us prior to the filing of the paper return.